Table of Content

 Customer Reviews: Which Card Wins?

-Both of these cards are relatively new, so there are not too many customer reviews.
+Both of these cards are fairly new, so there aren't many customer reviews yet.

-For the Wells Fargo Active Cash card, the positive reviews will talk about the consistency this offering provides, while the negatives will regard the lack of more premium cashback rates.
+For the Wells Fargo Active Cash card, positive feedback highlights the card's consistency, while the main downside is the absence of higher cashback rates.

-For the Reflect card, people were not pleased with the lack of cashback rewards.
+As for the Reflect card, customers have expressed dissatisfaction with the lack of cashback rewards.

 Wells Fargo | |